norc-labs/luabluez/README.md

 * etc.

-There is no user-level documentation explaining the APIs, but once you learn how to use bluetoothctl, hciconfig, hcitool, etc. you can examine the source code to see how the APIs work.
+There is no user-level documentation explaining the APIs, but once you learn how to use bluetoothctl, hciconfig, hcitool, etc. (see below) you can examine the source code to see how the APIs work.
 The source tree looks something like the following.

-* attrib/ - code for gatttool
+* attrib/ - implementation of the attribute database (e.g. ATT and GATT); code for gatttool
-* client/ - code for the bluetoothctl tool (note there is no bluetoothctl.c file)
+* client/ - code for the bluetoothctl tool, which will show you how to use the dbus API (note there is no bluetoothctl.c file)
 * lib/ - lower-level api implementations - hci, sdp, etc.
 * src/ - implementations for the dbus api?
+* tools - the source for e.g. hciconfig, hcitool, etc. will show you how to use the hci interface
 * unit/ - various C programs for unit testing

 The preferred application-level API seems to be dbus, but as of July